-To avoid flushing the complete TLB, RISC-V CPUs may support address space identifiers (ASIDs) [1].
+To avoid flushing the complete TLB, RISC-V CPUs may support address space identifiers (ASIDs) [3].
 The kernel can then flush just the TLB entries for a particular address space.
+Xv6 does not use this feature.

 3.4 Physical memory allocation